J-Burgess/PaperParser/README.md

 * Add paper title, authors and doi as metadata of the vector embeddings.
 Right now only outputs source document address of file.
 * API access to Arxiv/Biorxiv/... to download papers based on query search.
 * Provide a PaperParser container for portability.
-* Implement a user input script rather than a hard coded query.
-* Implement an open source locally run LLM for embedding and conversations to save on cost.

 # Example
 * Embedded two papers from bioRxiv: